-The Information, Advice and Guidance (IAG) service is provided by Cardboard Citizens to empower Members to overcome their problems and barriers through direct support and referrals to specialist community services and projects.
-The service has grown and developed in recent years and now offers individuals tailored support as a part of the wider membership offer.
+The Information, Advice and Guidance (IAG) service is provided by our volunteers to empower the local community to overcome their problems and barriers through direct support and referrals to specialist community services and projects.
+The service has grown and developed in recent years and now offers individuals tailored support service.

 We provide information and advice that covers every facet of later life, from helping people find out the benefits they are entitled to claim, to discussing options that help make later life at home more manageable.